daniele-athome/thermorasp-deploy/README.md

 ```

 The thermostat software should now be up and running in the background.

+## Access web interface and control
-You can check its status via systemctl:
+You can check the thermostat daemon status via systemctl:

 ```
 $ systemctl status thermostatd